Mississippi's 4th congressional district

 Mississippi's 4th congressional district covers the southeastern region of the state.
 It includes all of Mississippi's Gulf Coast, stretching ninety miles between the Alabama border to the east and the Louisiana border to the west, and extends north into the Pine Belt region.
 It includes three of Mississippi's four most heavily populated cities: Gulfport, Biloxi, and Hattiesburg.
 Other major cities within the district include Bay St. Louis, Laurel, and Pascagoula.

-The people of the Mississippi's 4th are currently represented by Republican Mike Ezell.
-During the 111th Congress, MS-4, along with Texas's 17th congressional district, was the most Republican district in the nation to be represented by a Democrat, with a Cook PVI of R+20.
-However, on November 2, 2010, the Democratic incumbents of both districts were defeated by their respective Republican challengers.
-State Representative Steven Palazzo defeated Democrat Gene Taylor by a 5% vote differential.

-From statehood to the election of 1846, Mississippi elected representatives at-large statewide on a general ticket.

-Cities

-Three of Mississippi's four most heavily populated cities, Gulfport, Biloxi, Hattiesburg are in the Fourth District.
-Other major cities within the district include Bay St. Louis, Laurel, and Pascagoula.
+The district is currently represented by Republican Mike Ezell.
+With a Cook Partisan Voting Index rating of R+21, it is the most Republican district in Mississippi.